TeachingMaterial/ELEE1147_Exercises/src/Algorithms/Algorithms.md

         return 0;
     }
     ```
-6. If you have reproduce the above you should see the following output:
+6. If you have reproduce the above you should see the following output when you run the program:

     ![](./figures/quicksort.png)